 What Causes Under-Eye Wrinkles?

-Your eyes consist of extremely delicate skin which makes it prone to aging, environmental damage, loss of volume, and the effects of excessive facial movements.
+Your eyes consist of extremely delicate skin, which makes it prone to aging, environmental damage, loss of volume, and the effects of excessive facial movements.

 The under-eye region also lacks enough supportive structures like collagen and fat so it becomes more susceptible to fine lines, drooping, and hollowness.